sissbruecker/linkding/README.md

 - Bulk editing, Markdown notes, read it later functionality
 - Share bookmarks with other users or guests
 - Automatically provides titles, descriptions and icons of bookmarked websites
-- Automatically creates snapshots of websites, either as local HTML file or on Internet Archive
+- Automatically archive websites, either as local HTML file or on Internet Archive
 - Import and export bookmarks in Netscape HTML format
 - Installable as a Progressive Web App (PWA)
 - Extensions for [Firefox](https://addons.mozilla.org/firefox/addon/linkding-extension/) and [Chrome](https://chrome.google.com/webstore/detail/linkding-extension/beakmhbijpdhipnjhnclmhgjlddhidpe), as well as a bookmarklet